AdhamMagdyA/hemex-curriculum/tracks/backend-development/3-ecommerce-full-project/README.md

 - prepare an email service to send verification emails
 - complete flow of sending emails that direct user to the verify-email
 - don't forget to go through the email configurations (.env variables)
+- prepare a seperate folder that contains html templates for email verification or verification error

 5. **add password reset**
 - using speakeasy to generate OTP